-The Guide to Group Health Insurance in HK: Startups, SMEs & beyond
+Group Health Insurance in Hong Kong: Startups, SMEs & beyond

 From startups to small and medium-sized enterprises (SMEs), providing health insurance to employees makes a huge difference and is an important attraction and retention tool.
 In Hong Kong, medical benefits are by far the number one benefit that employees are most interested in.
 This is partly because Hong Kong has the second most expensive private health system in the world after the United States.